 And what is the responsibility of the freedom to listen?
 It is the responsibility to respond to those who exercise free speech.
-If you hear stuff or read stuff or see stuff that would jeopardize life and liberty, that makes free speech possible for you or for any other human, you have to speak up.
+If you hear stuff or read stuff or see stuff that would jeopardize life and liberty, rights that makes free speech possible for you or for any other human, you have to speak up.
 That is the responsibility of the freedom to listen.
 You have to exercise the First Amendment in order to keep the First Amendment.

 You need to answer bullshit.
 You need to shout it down and say, that’s bullshit.
 You need to channel your Princess Nokia and throw lukewarm yellow soup on bullshit.
 You need to protest and call your community leaders and write letters and have difficult conversations with people in your life who talk bullshit.

 There’s an article today on CBC News about how the province of Ontario has now passed legislation that makes it illegal for people to protest right outside abortion clinics.
 This is interesting.
 On one side there is the first amendment that give you the right to access public space to protest.
-The other side is the protection of a woman’s right to access her right to an abortion.
+On the other side is the protection of a woman’s right to access her right to an abortion.
 A right that is made difficult to access is no right at all.
 So the Ontario government is trying to balance the right to access for both sides.
 The protesters can still gather and tell women they are sinners and murders, but they can do it only 50-150 meters (a width of a football field to one and quarter length of a football field) from clinics and from the homes of clinic employees.
 The right to access public services has been balanced with right to access public spaces.
 I think it’s debatable.
 There was one dissenting vote on the legislation and a valid one, I think.
 I think I would have dissented, also.
 I would rather see an equal and opposing response to these anti-abortion protesters by those who are pro-choice.
 And before you go thinking I’m not being sensitive to women seeking abortions, I’ve had an abortion.
 I was accosted outside the clinic with pamphlets about how I could still save my unborn child.
 It was upsetting.

 The thing is, you cannot, as they say, have your cake and eat it too.
 Speech that upsets you, chills you, speech that affronts your sense of community and country, speech that threatens your safety that wants you dead even, or wants other people around you dead, is still just speech.
 Threatening hateful speech.
 But the response to this can’t be keeping it from being heard.
 The answer is to answer it back vigorously and consistently with conviction backed up with knowledge.

 And yeah, that’s fucking exhausting.
 Can you imagine showing up to your local abortion clinic to answer the crazy religious motherfuckers with their posters showing pictures of aborted fetuses and shouting at you “murderer!” and “baby killer!” every day?
 I can’t do it.
-Not alone.
 The bullshit is coming down like rain these day and answering it is like trying to catch every drop before it hits the ground.
 They just keep coming at you, pushing and pushing at the limits of patience, decency, morality, and safety.

 If there has been anything to be learned from the daily assault on the norms of personal and political conduct in this country since the 45th administration took office, it is that laws and norms are only as robust and effective as the people willing to uphold them.
 To speak up when these motherfuckers pull bullshit and spout bullshit.
 The only thing between us and the destruction of freedom these bullshit motherfuckers seek is regular people who enjoy the freedoms to call out bullshit.